vistaprint/terraform-aws-simple-eks/README.md

 # Simple EKS Module

+> [!NOTE]
+> This module only supports the creation of EKS clusters using [Auto Mode](https://docs.aws.amazon.com/eks/latest/userguide/automode.html).

 Simple Terraform module to create EKS clusters.
 The module is quite opinionated to keep things as simple as possible, but it should be sufficient for many use-cases.
-This module will not create any node groups in the cluster.
-To do so, use [its companion module](https://github.com/vistaprint/terraform-aws-simple-eks-node-group).
-An [additional module](https://github.com/vistaprint/terraform-aws-simple-eks-addons) can be used to install several useful applications in the cluster (e.g., metrics server or cluster autoscaler).
+This module will only create the system node pool.
+To create additional node pools, use [its companion module](https://github.com/vistaprint/terraform-aws-simple-eks-node-pool).

 ## Development